 HSBC did state that their mortgage arm was business as usual.
 However, the lender introduced daily limits on new mortgage lending and applications with low deposit values would be put on hold.

-Real estate consultancy firm Knight Frank warned that the knock-on effects of Coronavirus would lead to a significant drop in house sales.
+Real estate consultancy firm Knight Frank warned that the knock-on effects and impact of Coronavirus would lead to a significant drop in house sales.
 They estimate that 700,000 houses will sell this year, compared to 1,175,000 last year.
 The company further warned that this would have a detrimental effect on companies like real estate agents and letting agents.
 They do not foresee a major drop in prices, however.

 In fact, the consultancy firm has said that they expect prices to fall 3% in 2020, but believe they will bounce back 5% in 2021.
 They based their forecast on predictions that the UK economy will shrink 4% this year before recovering 4.5% next year.
 It also takes into account the fact that house prices had started to recover at the start of the year before being pegged back by the pandemic.

-The property market is all but in lockdown at the current time.
+The UK property market is all but in lockdown at the current time.
 The government is set to review social distancing laws on April 13th, but experts expect the lockdown to continue.
 Unfortunately, PropertyBuyer.co.uk is unable to conduct property valuations with home visits at this time and until restrictions are lifted.
 Contact us with your name and number, or email address, and we will attempt to work with you with some alternative methods.